-The updated Guidance for Industry on Process Validation: General Principles & Practices introduces a life cycle approach to process validation.
-While the guidelines no longer think the use of traditional three-batch validation appropriate, it does not stipulate the number of validation batches appropriate for a prospective validation protocol, nor does it provide a rationale to determine it.
+Process Validation Guidance & compliance publication: General Principles & Practices introduces a life cycle approach to process verification.
+While the guidelines no longer think the use of traditional three-batch process validation appropriate, it does not stipulate the number of validation batches appropriate for a prospective validation protocol, nor does it provide a rationale to determine it.
 This could; and has, left many manufacturers in a dilemma

-Could the way forward be by considering process validation as a continuing activity that constantly verifies the process compliance?
+The way forward must be by utilizing a continuing activity that constantly verifies process compliance?

 The performance of certain support processes can be proven for multiple products without having any product involved.
 Examples of these include sterilization of stoppers and glassware, aseptic processes, and cleaning validation.
 The specifics of these are discussed in other chapters.

-This section will briefly discuss the determination of critical process parameters, since the establishment of critical process parameters is one of the mast important pre-requisites for PQ / PV.
-In general, the primary objective of each unit operation is identified as it relates to the critical quality characteristics of the product.
+This section will briefly discuss the determination of critical process validation parameters, since the establishment of these critical process parameters is one of the most important requirements for successful process validation.
+The primary objective of each unit operation is identified as it relates to the critical quality characteristics of the product.
 Acceptance criteria are defined for the critical quality characteristics based on the allowable variation in the process step, relevant to its location in the process.
 That is, steps become more important as the process moves closer to the bulk drug substance and drug product since there are fewer opportunities to improve product quality.